 I want to emphasize that I have not, in this paper, attempted to issue a global defense of non-Humean accounts of chance.
-Rather, I have tried to argue that the Credal Argument Against Non-Humean Chance fails, merely by showing that one can vindicate the Principal Principle for non-Humean accounts given some independently plausible background assumptions.
-Surely one could, for instance, deny any version of reliabilism, opting (for instance) for an internalist account of epistemic rationality, instead.
-What I hope to have shown, however, is that Hall's dictum that non-Humean accounts of chance are unable to rationalize adherence to (PP) via consideration of categorical constraints on rational credence, is too hasty.
-I think of the justification of (PP) given in this paper as a proof of concept that the connection between the irreducibly modal domain of non-Human chance and the kinds of expectations we ought to have about the nonmodal domain of frequencies and the like, can in principle be made intelligible.
+Rather, I have tried to show that one can vindicate the Principal Principle for non-Humean chance given some independently plausible background assumptions.
+Surely, though, one could dispute these principles.
+What I hope to have shown, however, is that the common assumption that non-Humean accounts of chance are unable to rationalize adherence to (PP) via consideration of categorical constraints on rational credence is too hasty.
+I think of the justification of (PP) given in this paper as a proof of concept that the connection between the irreducibly modal domain of non-Humean chance and the kinds of expectations we ought to have about the nonmodal domain of frequencies and the like, can in principle be made intelligible.
 Non-Humean accounts of chance, then, need not take (PP) as a primitive constraint on credence.
 At the very least, there are other options, and it may even be that both Humean and non-Humean theories of chance are on roughly equal footing, in that they must both posit some more basic chance-backed principles of rationality in order to rationalize adherence to (PP), though I don't take myself to have demonstrated this decisively.